JaveCai/goExercise/README.md

-#source code of gopl & its solutions
+# Source code of gopl & its solutions

 This repository provides the downloadable example programs for the book, "The Go Programming Language"; see http://www.gopl.io.